-Mr. de Wendel brings extensive international experience in finance and business development to the Board.
-This experience allows him to bring valuable perspective to our relationships with our key financial and industrial partners.
-It is based on the Board's identification of these qualifications, skills and experience that the Board has concluded that Mr. de Wendel should serve as a director on our Board.
+Mr. Pouget brings significant international managerial and operational experience to the Board.
+His extensive experience in the energy industry and in government gives him a valuable perspective on policy and the global energy marketplace.
+It is based on the Board's identification of these qualifications, skills and experience that the Board has concluded that Mr. Pouget should serve as a director on our Board.